stantontcady/psyspy/README.md

 b4 = Bus(loads=l0, V0=None, theta0=None, shunt_z=(), shunt_y=())
 ```

+Note that if *P* and *Q* are omitted, they will both be defaulted to 0.

 ###Load###
 A *Load* superclass is defined that effectively inherits all the properties and methods of the *Node* class without any additions.
 It's purpose is to provide a basis for other, more specific load models which are described below.

 ####ConstantPowerLoad####
 An instance of the *ConstantPowerLoad* class models a load that draws a constant real and reactive power, irrespective of the states of the power network.
-In classic load flow analysis, an instance of the *ConstantPowerLoad* class is equivalent to a P-Q bus.
+In classic load flow analysis, an instance of the *ConstantPowerLoad* class is equivalent to a PQ bus.
 Like the *Node* class from which it is derived, an instance of the *ConstantPowerLoad* class can be initialized with a voltage magnitude and angle, *V0* and *theta0*.
 Additionally, a constant real and reactive power can be specified (in per unit) upon instantiation; these values can also be changed using the *change_real_and_reactive_power* method.
 An example instantiation and change of P and Q values is illustrated below.

 ```python
 l1 = ConstantPowerLoad(P=None, Q=None, V0=None, theta0=None)

 l1.change_real_and_reactive_power(new_P=1.0, new_Q=0.4)
 ```

+###DGR###

+####SynchronousDGR####

 ##Static Simulation##
 PowerPy is capable of performing static